DevExpress/testcafe-studio-docs/README.md

 ## What is TestCafe Studio?

 TestCafe Studio is a cross-platform IDE for end-to-end Web testing.
-It provides lightweight, fast and reliable test automation.
+You can create and maintain tests without coding using the built-in Visual Test Recorder.

 TestCafe Studio does not require WebDriver, browser plugins or other tools.
 It works on Windows, macOS and Linux.
-You can create and maintain tests without coding using the built-in Visual Test Recorder.

-TestCafe Studio is built on top of the [open-source TestCafe testing framework](https://github.com/DevExpress/testcafe/) and inhertis all its benefits.
+The IDE is built on top of the [open-source TestCafe testing framework](https://github.com/DevExpress/testcafe/) and inhertis all its benefits.
 TestCafe tests do not require manual timeouts as all the waiting is performed automatically.
 This makes tests more stable and deterministic.

+Altogether it provides lightweight, fast and reliable test automation.

 ## What's in this repo?